 Today’s students expect education to be accessible, immersive, collaborative, personalized, and online-enriched.

-With more options for applied graduate degrees, career certification and personal study, lifelong learners will benefit from more focused, relevant and accessible education.
+With more options for applied graduate degrees, career-focused learning and personal study, students at all stages will benefit from more relevant and accessible education.

 In an increasingly networked learning environment, UBC will add value via experiential learning opportunities and campus improvements that foster and enhance academic, professional and social connections.